-For many women, dealing with unwanted facial hair can be downright embarrassing -- not to mention annoying.
+For many women, dealing with unwanted facial hair can be downright embarrassing—not to mention annoying.
 Sure, getting rid of a stray eyebrow or two isn't all that bad, but when you're talking about coarse, thick hair that runs down the side of your face, well, that’s a different story.
-Sideburns can get in the way of your flawless makeup application, and they may even make you feel self-conscious about trying pulled back hairstyles.
+Sideburns can get in the way of your flawless makeup application, and they may even make you feel self-conscious about putting your hair up.
 But no more!

 Keep reading to see the best ways to deal with your sideburns.

 "If you’re a man yes, for women, no!
 Our skin is way more sensitive," says Jodi Shays, owner of Queen Bee Salon & Spa in Culver City, California.
-So put down that razor!
-Since shaving doesn't remove the hair from the root, you could end up having to shave every day, or risk a five o'clock shadow.
+Shaving can irritate the sensitive skin on your face, leading to bumps or ingrown hairs.
+It also doesn't remove hair from the root, so you may be stuck shaving on a regular basis to keep hair from turning into five o' clock shadow.
+Dr. Frank also recommends staying away from shaving your sideburns, as it can lead to annoying and regular stubble.

 Make sure you choose a bleach designed to be used on your face otherwise, you could end up with burnt and irritated skin.

-Waxing your sideburns gives you a clean result that helps makeup go on evenly, and you won't have to deal with stubble or marks from tweezing, says Shays.
-Since it's pulling your hair out from the root, over time hair will start to grow in finer.
-Shays says she typically sees people anywhere from every four to ten weeks, depending on how quickly/thickly their hair grows back.
+Waxing your sideburns gives you a clean result that helps makeup go on evenly, and you won't have to deal with stubble or marks from tweezing, Shays says.
+Since it pulls your hair out from the root, over time hair will start to grow in finer.
+Shays says she typically sees people anywhere from every four to ten weeks for a wax, depending on how quickly/thickly their hair grows back.
 If you have oilier skin, she recommends washing with an acne wash 24-hours after your wax to help avoid a breakout.

 For more permanent options of hair removal, you can go to an expert for laser hair removal or electrolysis.
 The former uses, you guessed it, a laser to damage hair follicles and prevent hair from growing back.